-The following features are implemented and activated by default in Firefox and Firefox OS:
+The following features are implemented and activated by default in Firefox:

-- HTML imports, as we want to wait to see what do developers do with ES6 modules (not implemented yet; see bug 568953).
+- HTML imports, as there is a lack of concensus about how they should behave.
+Mozilla in particular wants to wait to see what do developers do with ES2015 modules (not implemented yet; see bug 568953).
 There was an early unfinished implementation of imports which will be removed from Firefox.

 Using polyfills with Firefox